 What are point of sale (POS) systems and how they’re used in businesses

 Point of sale (POS) systems are essential to run bill items quickly at counters.
-But they also need to be linked to other parts.
+But they also need to be linked to other parts of your business.

-Seeing success in B2B trading for his kitchen equipment business, Ryan decides to open two new shops for consumers.
+Ryan owns a B2B kitchen equipment manufacturing business.
+Seeing success one the B2B side, he decides to open two new shops for consumers.
 Since they’re medium sized shops, each of them has five cashier counters.
 In commercial transactions, it was quotes, orders, and payments.
 But he needed something different for offline consumer invoicing.

 What are point of sale systems?